Twin-width and permutations: Classes with bounded star chromatic number

 \section{Classes with bounded star chromatic number}

-One of the key ingredient of the proof will rely on a pairing between a class $\mathscr C$ and the class of the Gaifman graphs of the structures in $\mathscr C$.
-Though such a pairing does not exist for general classes of structures, we prove in this section that this is the case if the Gaifman graphs have bounded star chromatic number.
+One of the key ingredients of the proof will rely on a transduction pairing between a class~$\mathscr C$ and the class of Gaifman graphs of the structures in $\mathscr C$.
+Though such a pairing does not exist for general classes of structures (see the discussion below), we prove in this section that this is the case if the Gaifman graphs have bounded star chromatic number.

-Recall that a \emph{star coloring} of a graph $G$ is a proper coloring of $G$ such that any two color classes induce a star forest (i.e., a disjoint union of stars); the \emph{star chromatic number} $\chi_{\rm st}(G)$ of $G$ is the minimum number of colors in a star coloring of $G$.
+Recall that a \emph{star coloring} of a graph $G$ is a proper coloring of $G$ such that any two color classes induce a star forest (i.e., a disjoint union of stars); the \emph{star chromatic number} $\chi_{\rm st}(G)$ of $G$ is the minimum number of colors in a star coloring of~$G$.
 Note that a star coloring of a graph with $c$ colors defines a partition of the edge set into $\binom{c}{2}$ star forests.
 Although we are interested only in binary relational structures in this paper, the next lemma holds (and is proved) for general relational signatures.